2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Background and related work

+\rdd{In addition, there have been recent attempts to perform planning on open waters based on DRL.
+The first major study on this topic was \cite{cheng2018concise}, in which a concise DRL algorithm for static obstacle avoidance was proposed. \cite{heiberg2022risk} designs a DRL agent using Proximal Policy Optimization \citep{schulman2017proximal} while relying on advanced collision risk assessment theory. \cite{xu2022path} apply the DDPG with a modified experience replay mechanism to tackle a path planning and COLAV task.
+A similar proposal has been made in \cite{zhai2022intelligent}, where the authors build on the DQN to construct a COLAV algorithm.
+Finally, \cite{waltz2022spatial} outline a spatial-temporal recurrent network architecture for the DQN in maritime LPP.
+The architecture effectively handles an arbitrary number of target ships and is robust to partial observability.
+Further contributions for DRL-based approaches to maritime path planning include \cite{chun2021deep}, \cite{li2021path}, \cite{meyer2020colreg}, and \cite{guo2020autonomous}.}

-Moreover, these works are primarily concerned with ASVs operating on the ocean.
-In contrast to the extensive literature on classical algorithms for ASVs in open waters, there is a notable scarcity of work done on ASVs operating in IWs. \cite{zhang2023path} tackle this gap by employing an anisotropic fast marching algorithm for ASVs, with a particular emphasis on navigating through restricted areas near bridges. \cite{chen2016path} compare the performance of the heuristic search algorithm A* \citep{hart1968formal} and its various extensions for GPP in Dutch IWs.
+\rdd{In contrast to the extensive literature on algorithms for ASVs on open waters, there is a notable scarcity of work done on vessels operating on IWs, even in the realm of classical algorithms.} \cite{zhang2023path} tackle this gap by employing an anisotropic fast marching algorithm for ASVs, with a particular emphasis on navigating through restricted areas near bridges. \cite{chen2016path} compare the performance of the heuristic search algorithm A* \citep{hart1968formal} and its various extensions for GPP in Dutch IWs.
 Similar to the concepts introduced in \cite{lyu2018fast}, \cite{gan2022ship} develop a planning algorithm for inland rivers that incorporates the safety potential field theory to account for static and dynamic obstacles and waterway bank walls.
 Finally, \cite{cao2022inland} detail a modification of the RRT algorithm to perform path planning on the Yangtze River Channel in Zhenjiang.